Day 1. Cusco-Wayquecha ACCA Red-and-White Antpitta and Marcapata Spinetail.

 Day 7.
 Amazonia Lodge-Charro.
-Koecke's Hermit and Selva Casique
+Koepcke's Hermit and Selva Casique

-We shall travel another hour and a half to reach Amazon Manu Lodge.
-Lodging at comfortable cabins.
-In the afternoon we shall be able to check the surroundings of the camp lodge.
-In the vicinity a hide has been made at a clay-lick for Tapirs.
-Sometimes Red-brocket dear and Ocelots are also seen near the lick.
+We shall travel most of the day to reach Manu Birding Lodge.
+In the afternoon we shall be able to check the surroundings of the lodge.
+For instance, it has been quite easy to see Festive Coquette here.
+In the vicinity, a hide has been made at a clay-lick for Tapirs.
+Sometimes Red-brocket Deer and Ocelots are also seen near the lick.
 On the way to the clay-lick it is possible to see the rare Red-billed Pied-Tanager.

 Day 9.
 Manu Amazon Lodge.
 Rufous-headed Woodpecker and Long-crested Pygmy-Tyrant.

-Full day at the trails of Amazon Manu Lodge.
-There is a great trail system at the camp which includes both terra firme and varzea like forest, heliconia thickets, aguajales (palm swamps) and extensive bamboo with all the specialists including Long-crested Pygmy-Tyrant, White-cheeked Tody-Tyrant, Pavonine Cuckoo, Rufous-headed Woodpecker and Rufous-vented Ground Cuckoo.
+Full day at the trails of Manu Birding Lodge.
+There is a great trail system at the camp which includes both terra firme and varzea like forest, heliconia thickets, aguajales (palm swamps) and extensive bamboo with all the specialists including Long-crested Pygmy-Tyrant, White-cheeked Tody-Tyrant, Pavonine Cuckoo, Rufous-headed Woodpecker and Rufous-vented Ground-Cuckoo.
 Monkeys are plentiful including Black Spider Monkey, Monk Saki and Emperor Tamarin.
 Pale-winged Trumpeters and Razor-billed Curassows are often seen

 Day 10.
 Macaw lick, Cocha Camungo and Cocha Blanco.
 Red-and-Green Macaw and Pale-winged Trumpeter.Giant Otter.

 Early morning start to reach the famous Macaw lick.
 One of the true natural wonders where Blue-headed and Mealy Parrots and White-eyed Parakeet later are replaced by large raucous Red-and-Green Macaws.
-The rest of the morning we will spend time at the tower of Cocha Camungo for canopy species and walk the trails.
-The trails are good for Banded Antbird, Semi-collared Puffbird, Pale-winged Trumpeter and Rufous-fronted Antthrush.
-In the afternoon we shall go to Cocha Blanco to see the local Giant Otter colony and additional marsh birds.
+The rest of the morning we walk the trails nearby which are good for Banded Antbird, Semi-collared Puffbird, Pale-winged Trumpeter and Rufous-fronted Antthrush.
+In the afternoon we shall go to Cocha Blanco to see the local Giant Otter colony and additional marsh birds such as Sungrebe, Green-and-Rufous Kingfisher, Snail Kite and Wattled Jacana.
 Night at Amazon Manu Lodge.